Introduction

 Structured missingness in heterogeneous data

-An blog about our partnership and this area of research was published on Genomics England's site Mind the Gap: Stories of Health Data Equity.
+A blog about our partnership and this area of research was published on Genomics England's site Mind the Gap: Stories of Health Data Equity.
 The site publishes stories on different ideas, initiatives and perspectives to showcase the challenges of data diversity.
-You can check out our piece here.
+You can read our piece here.

-Furthermore, the partnership also has published a perspectives piece on structured missingness in Nature Machine Intelligence.
-A product of the collaborative workshops mentioned above, the publication explores challenges that address and mitigate effects of structured missingness and where current research could go from here- that as well as creating tools to tackle structured missingness, gaining a more holistic understanding of it could convey important information about the data itself.
+Furthermore, the partnership has also published a perspectives piece on structured missingness in Nature Machine Intelligence.
+A product of the collaborative workshops mentioned above, the publication explores challenges that address and mitigate effects of structured missingness and where current research could go from here, as well as creating tools to tackle structured missingness; gaining a more holistic understanding of it could convey important information about the data itself.
 You can find the publication here.

 Predictive modelling

 We are exploring the research theme of predictive modelling in healthcare and how this branch of advanced analytics can potentially predict and help improve patient outcomes and beyond.
-In October 2022 we ran a collaborative workshop with researchers to explore this theme which you can read about downloads section.
-We also ran an associated funding call and awarded funding for an 18-month project to Dr Brieuc Lehmann and his team (Dr Karla Diaz-Ordaz, Dr Matthew Sperrin, Prof Ricardo Silva and Dr Ioanna Thoma)- read more about this here.
+In October 2022, we ran a collaborative workshop with researchers to explore this theme; you can read about it in our downloads section.
+We also ran an associated funding call and awarded funding for an 18-month project to Dr Brieuc Lehmann and his team (Dr Karla Diaz-Ordaz, Dr Matthew Sperrin, Prof Ricardo Silva and Dr Ioanna Thoma); read more about this here.

 We also have two Research Associates under this theme.
 Enrico Parisini is working on a project on Geometry of Deep Learning (previously worked on by Alessandro Barp) and Ariane Marandon is working on a project on Conformal Prediction.

-The partnership has published an article on predictive uncertainty in clinical AI tools in Nature Medicine; discussing that whilst AI tools usually aim to maximise predictive accuracy, personalised measures of uncertainty, using new techniques such as conformal prediction, are needed for clinical AI to realize its potential and improve human health.
+The partnership has published an article on predictive uncertainty in clinical AI tools in Nature Medicine, discussing that, while AI tools usually aim to maximise predictive accuracy, personalised measures of uncertainty - using new techniques such as conformal prediction - are needed for clinical AI to realise its potential and improve human health.
 You can read it here.

 Multimodal analysis